phultquist/swift-aws-demo/README.md

-# SquareNumber
+# Swift AWS

-A description of this package.
+An example of a Swift server app running on AWS (http).